 When Should I Talk to a Nursing Home Abuse Attorney?

 Whether physical, sexual, or emotional, any type of residential care abuse should be stopped immediately.
 If you suspect any kind of abuse in a care facility, contact a nursing home abuse attorney at Petro Law Firm immediately for a complimentary, 20 minute, nursing home abuse and neglect strategy session.
-We will fight relentlessly to protect you and your loved ones.
+A $200 value.